 I was a traveling claims adjuster for State Farm and only saw the worst side of people.
 These last four years has really changed my thoughts.
 People are generous and basically nice.

 I joined the Boondockers Welcome as soon as I started RVing, I contacted one person and they never got back to me so I let the membership drop.
 Decided to try it again .

 I weave on an inkle loom as well as a Navajo loom and 4-harness table loom, spin, nuno felt, crochet, knit, digital scrap booking, machine embroidery, sew and dabble in miniature landscape quilting.
 My ex-husband will travel with me awhile and since we have been divorced and have not seen each other for 37 years, I am not sure what he is good at.
 I did tell him his job will be to keep the RV mechanically sound and he said, "ok".

 Harvest Hosts locations, beach, forest.
 Ok, I like to travel anywhere.

 I live full time in my RV.
-I have been taking Navajo weaving classes so spent last winter 2016 and will this winter in Mesa, AZ, so I can take more classes.
+I have been taking Navajo weaving classes so spent lthis and last Winter In Apache Junction, AZ.
 I started out in Maryland in 2013.